 I understand that as an employer I must have a Stress Policy in place.
 Where can I find information on how to write a Stress Policy?

 HSE and CIPD recommend a relevant Stress Policy is best practice and should include a Management Standards and/ or a Psychosocial Risk Management approach.
 Certainly, having a Stress Policy is best practice and where appropriate, the risk assessment will recommend that a Stress Policy should be held.
 The Health and Safety Executive have a model Stress Policy on their web site.
-Go to http://www.hse.gov.uk/stress/pdfs/examplepolicy.pdf.
-Many of our members can advise on Risk Assessment, Stress Policy and positive approaches to managing stress in the workplace.
+Click Here. to download an example policy in pdf format from hse.gov.uk.
+Any of our members can advise on Risk Assessment, Stress Policy and positive approaches to managing stress in the workplace.

 Click here to find an ISMAUK who can help you, or contact us.